Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley. It started as an

 from the same mold.
 Train Miniature also produced this mold for Weaver.
 Keeping with the times, Weaver tanks

-were offered in 2-Rail and 3-Rail from the start.
+Weaver out of business because it dd not sell well at all.
 The 50' Rail Box and 4-Bay Centerflows were soon to follow.

 Poly-X-Co., out of Philipsburg, NJ did the mold work on these two projects.
 Soon after, Wilhold Company,

 located in Sunbury, PA contacted Weaver regarding tooling needs.
 They did a fine job on the next release,

 which was the PS-2 Covered Hopper.
 Under Joe Hayter's direction, the company evolved and improved the product line.

 Fragile plastic freight car trucks were replaced with die-cast metal ones, some superb passenger equipment was made,

 and modern refrigerator cars with sound-generating 'refrigeration units' were offered.
 These cars were 'O' scale.
 The

 3-rail models had Bettendorf side bearing trucks and couplers.

 Weaver developed their own in-house pad-printing process to decorate the models.
 And Weaver developed product

 the old fashioned way by speculating on which models would sell and in what quantity.
 Weaver never adopted the build-to-order